Fondo de planta borrosa de tratamiento de cáncer de mecc

 • Childhood AT/RT is diagnosed using a biopsy, and the tumor may be removed in the same surgery.

-Central nervous system (CNS) atypical teratoid/rhabdoid tumor (AT/RT) is a very rare, fast-growing tumor that begins in the brain and spinal cord.
+Central nervous system (CNS) atypical teratoid/rhabdoid tumor (AT/RT) is a very rare, fast-growing cancer that begins in the brain and spinal cord.
 It usually occurs in children aged 3 years and younger, although it can occur in older children and adults.

 About half of these tumors form in the cerebellum or brain stem.
 The cerebellum is the part of the brain that controls movement, balance, and posture.
 The brain stem controls breathing, heart rate, and the nerves and muscles used in seeing, hearing, walking, talking, and eating.
 AT/RT can also begin in other parts of the brain and spinal cord.